-No. TIV formulations are currently only registered for use in those ≥ 65-years of age.
-They are designed to illicit a better immune response in the older population where response to the traditional QIV formulations have been found to be less effective.
+No. Adjuvanted formulations are currently only registered for use in those ≥ 65-years of age.
+They are designed to illicit a better immune response in the older population where response to the standard QIV formulations have been found to be less effective.
 Standard QIV formulations are recommended for those aged < 65-years.

 6. I am a healthy person, do I need a flu vaccine?

 Influenza can be a very serious disease resulting in hospitalisation and death.
 Even in cases where disease and its complications are not severe, it can cause a great inconvenience for the individual, including the cost of GP visits and medications as well as time off work for themselves or to care for their sick child.